Protocol and Practice of Persons Appearing in the Court of Judge Melissa Julian

 Jury Selection

-We use the struck method where the entire panel is questioned.
-Counsel are provided a short period of time to ask follow up questions.
+Once reporting jurors arrive on the first day of trial, the remaining panel will be brought into the Courtroom and jury selection will be completed in person.
+After the Court concludes its verbal examination of the jury panel, Counsel will be provided a short period of time to ask follow up questions.
 This generally should not exceed 15 to 30 minutes.
 We generally will seat 9 jurors and counsel are asked to seriously consider having the alternate deliberate with seven of nine for a verdict.

 Trial Practice and Procedure

-Counsel are generally free to move around the courtroom during trial, but should request permission to approach the witness.
-Please stand when making objections.
 Objections should be short and succinct.
-There are no speaking objections allowed.
 If the Court wants a response or further discussion, the Court will ask for it.
 We have electronic equipment in the courtroom, which counsel are free to use.
 Please make an appointment before trial with court staff to talk about how to use the equipment.

 Courtroom Etiquette